What’s a yoga instructor called? The Flexibility of A Yoga Instructor’s Title

 Listen to this article:

 You walk into your yoga class and the teacher is there at the front.
 Waiting for you with a warm smile and sweet introduction.
 You will listen to their voice and their cues for the next 60-90 minutes.
 Guiding you through a restorative flow or a powerful practice, you trust them to have the best intentions.
-But who are they, really?
+But who are they?

 Know The Difference: Yoga Teacher, Yoga Instructor, Yoga Therapist